 Faculty Appointments & Review — Lecturer Positions

-Lecturer positions are academic-year, renewable faculty appointments, with summer session appointment possible on the same basis as for other faculty.
-Although an individual's appointment as Lecturer may be renewed, University policy requires that the appointment be made for one academic year at a time.
+Instructional track faculty positions are academic-year, renewable faculty appointments, with summer session appointment possible on the same basis as for other faculty.
+Although an individual's appointment as an Instructional track faculty member may be renewed, University policy requires that the appointment be made for one academic year at a time.
 Fringe benefits are provided in accordance with University rules for appointments of 50% or more.
-The number of Lecturer appointments in the College will remain small.
+The number of Instructional track appointments in the College will remain small.

 - the research expectations that exist for tenure-track faculty are inappropriate, given the nature and extent of the teaching assignments,

 - the potential for reappointment beyond three years is essential in order to ensure stability in the position and competitive recruiting of individuals who can ensure high-quality instruction, and